hiero-ledger/hiero-mirror-node/docs/design/hiero-hooks.md

 ## Open Questions

+1. **Indexing Strategy**: Which additional indexes might be needed for complex hook queries that we haven't identified yet?

+2. **Protobuf Changes and Record Stream Timeline**: Check with Michael Tinker on the availability timeline for protobuf changes and record stream implementation for hook support.

+3. **API Naming Convention - Hook Storage vs State**: Should the API endpoints use "storage" or "state" terminology?
+   This should be aligned with what Michael Tinker is using in their consensus node APIs to maintain consistency across the platform.

-1. **Historical Storage Queries**: Do we need to support querying historical states of hook storage, or only the current state?
+4. **Historical Storage Queries**: Do we need to support querying historical states of hook storage, or only the current state?
 This impacts the storage table design.

-2. **Storage Size Limits**: What are the practical limits for hook storage per account?
-Should we enforce quotas?

-3. **Indexing Strategy**: Which additional indexes might be needed for complex hook queries that we haven't identified yet?

-4. **Protobuf Changes and Record Stream Timeline**: Check with Michael Tinker on the availability timeline for protobuf changes and record stream implementation for hook support.

-5. **API Naming Convention - Hook Storage vs State**: Should the API endpoints use "storage" or "state" terminology?
-   This should be aligned with what Michael Tinker is using in their consensus node APIs to maintain consistency across the platform.

 ## Future Enhancements